Search Close Search

 JDRF New England Research Collaborative

-Seven of our UMass Chan DCOE research labs are collaborating with Harvard Stem Cell Institute, Joslin Diabetes Center and The Jackson Laboratory to transplant stem cell-derived (SC) islets into our unique humanized mouse models to recreate and study human type 1 diabetes like never before.
-This collaborative research group, led by UMass Chan DCOE co-director David Harlan, MD, is focused on understanding the autoimmune attack on insulin-producing pancreatic beta cells, and uses modern gene editing methods to engineer those cells to evade autoimmune attack.
-The goal is a cell replacement therapy that can be scaled for clinical trials and ultimately cure diabetes.
+Seven UMass Chan DCOE research labs are collaborating with Harvard Medical School, Joslin Diabetes Center, Children's Medical Center and The Jackson Laboratory to transplant stem cell-derived (SC) islets into our unique "humanized" mouse models to recreate and study human type 1 diabetes like never before.
+This collaborative research group, led by UMass Chan DCOE co-director David Harlan, MD, is focused on understanding the autoimmune attack on insulin-producing pancreatic beta cells, and is using gene editing technology to engineer those cells to evade autoimmune attack.
+The goal is a cell replacement therapy without the need for immunosuppressive drugs, that can be scaled for clinical trials and ultimately cure diabetes.

 UMass Memorial Health